Skip to main content

 Objectives

 To deal with the abundance of information we currently receive, organisations need to manage the content strategically, and prioritise it to provide effective key messages.
-In the Network 2.0 and Content Curator subject, students use the course content to identify and develop an online communication plan, putting into practice their online public relations skills.
+In the Network 2.0 and Content Curator subject, students use the course content to identify and develop a social media campaign with its communication plan.

 Learning outcomes